-Alternative Addiction Therapy
+Alternative Addiction Treatment

 On a global scale, addiction treatment represents a multi-billion-dollar industry.
 Yes, you read that right!
 There are big bucks to be made by private companies that offer recovery services to those who struggle with a substance use disorder.
 This is because addiction is a global epidemic that kills millions of people around the world every year.
 It’s no surprise that people struggling with addiction are willing to pay the cost to get the help they need.